-Section 351.401(i) of the Department's regulations states that, normally, the Department will use the date of invoice, as recorded in the producer's or exporter's records kept in the ordinary course of business, as the date of sale.
-The regulation provides further that the Department may use a date other than the date of the invoice if the Secretary is satisfied that a different date better reflects the date on which the material terms of sale are established.
-Furthermore, consistent with the Department's practice, we use the shipment date as the date of sale where the shipment date occurs before the invoice date because the price and quantity are fixed at the time of shipment.13
+Section 351.401(i) of Commerce's regulations states that, normally, Commerce will use the date of invoice, as recorded in the producer's or exporter's records kept in the ordinary course of business, as the date of sale.
+The regulation provides further that Commerce may use a date other than the date of the invoice if the Secretary is satisfied that a different date better reflects the date on which the material terms of sale are established.
+Furthermore, consistent with Commerce's practice, we use the shipment date as the date of sale where the shipment date occurs before the invoice date because the price and quantity are fixed at the time of shipment.
+12

-For U.S. sales, Shin Yang noted terms of sale are subject to change after order contracts are issued, up until the time of shipment, and commercial invoices are issued at or about the time of shipment.14 Therefore, in accordance with our normal practice, in the absence of information indicating a different date of sale better reflects the date on which the material terms of sale are established, we are using invoice date as date of sale.
-For all U.S. sales, Shin Yang reported in the sale date field the earlier of invoice date and shipment date from the plant or distribution warehouse.15 This conforms to our long-standing practice of using as date of sale the earlier of the invoice date or the shipment date, if no other date is more appropriate as date of sale.16
+For U.S. sales, Shin Yang noted terms of sale are subject to change after order contracts are issued, up until the time of shipment, and commercial invoices are issued at or about the time of shipment.
+Therefore, in accordance with our normal practice, in the absence of information indicating a different date of sale better reflects the date on which the material terms of sale are established, we are using invoice date as date of sale.
+For all U.S. sales, Shin Yang reported in the sale date field the earlier of invoice date and shipment date from the plant or distribution warehouse.
+14 This conforms to our long-standing practice of using as date of sale the earlier of the invoice date or the shipment date, if no other date is more appropriate as date of sale.
+15

-For all home market sales, Shin Yang reported the Government Uniform Invoice (GUI) date as the date of sale.17 Shin Yang indicated the terms of sale are subject to change up until the issuance of the invoice, and that the quantity changed after initial negotiation of terms of sale for
+For all home market sales, Shin Yang reported the Government Uniform Invoice (GUI) date as the date of sale.
+16 Shin Yang indicated the terms of sale are subject to change up until the issuance of the invoice.
+Therefore, for this administrative review, and consistent with the presumption established in Commerce's regulation, we have used Shin Yang's reported GUI

-13 See Stainless Steel Sheet and Strip in Coils from the Republic of Korea: Preliminary Results and Partial Rescission of Antidumping Duty Administrative Review, 71 FR 18074, 18079-80 (Apr.
+&lt;sup>12 See Stainless Steel Sheet and Strip in Coils from the Republic of Korea: Preliminary Results and Partial Rescission of Antidumping Duty Administrative Review, 71 FR 18074, 18079-80 (Apr.
 10, 2006), unchanged in Stainless Steel Sheet and Strip in Coils from the Republic of Korea; Final Results and Rescission of Antidumping Duty Administrative Review in Part, 72 FR 4486 (Jan.
-31, 2007), and the accompanying Issues and Decision Memorandum at Comments 4 and 5; see also Seamless Refined Copper Pipe and Tube from Mexico: Preliminary Results of Antidumping Duty Administrative Review; 2010-2011, 77 FR 73422 (December 10, 2012), and accompanying Preliminary Issues and Decision Memorandum at 7, unchanged in Seamless Refined Copper Pipe and Tube from Mexico: Final Results of Antidumping Duty Administrative Review; 2010-2011, 77 FR 73422 (December 10, 2012), and accompanying Preliminary Issues and Decision Memorandum at 7, unchanged in Seamless Refined Copper Pipe and Tube from Mexico: Final Results of Antidumping Duty Administrative Review; 2010-2011, 78 FR 35244 (June 12, 2013).
+31, 2007), and the accompanying Issues and Decision Memorandum at Comments 4 and 5; see also Seamless Refined Copper Pipe and Tube from Mexico: Preliminary Results of Antidumping Duty Administrative Review: 2010-2011, 77 FR 73422 (December 10, 2012), and accompanying Preliminary Issues and Decision Memorandum at 7, unchanged in Seamless Refined Copper Pipe and Tube from Mexico: Final Results of Antidumping Duty Administrative Review; 2010-2011, 78 FR 35244 (June 12, 2013).